htsworkshop/stom-2018/day1.md

 ### II) Alignment and quality control of sequenced genomes

 This hands-on session will begin right after the completion of the lecture part.
-It is separated by the following four parts.
+It is separated by the following three parts.

 - [II-1.
 Setting up the access to the compute server](../class-material/day1-connect-server)